 - a.
 Once a student selects a room in the returning student housing process, they are committed to on-campus housing for the entire academic year and will remain financially responsible for the cost of their housing assignment for the entire year.
 Cancellations are not permitted.
 The only exceptions will be for students who enroll in a study abroad program or withdraw from the University after committing to University housing; in such cases students may petition for release from housing but the student will be responsible for a \$200 cancellation charge.
-Residents who withdraw for the fall semester after November 20, 2023 but remain students at the University for the spring 2024 semester must fulfill the terms of this Agreement for the spring semester and remain in University housing. - b.
+Residents who withdraw for the fall semester after November 22, 2024 but remain students at the University for the spring 2025 semester must fulfill the terms of this Agreement for the spring semester and remain in University housing. - b.
 Transfer students who select a room in the new student housing process have 14 days from the day they are assigned or select their room to cancel their housing.
-That cancellation must be requested prior to the published residence hall opening date for the semester.

-- c.
-Fall residents who will not be enrolled as Binghamton University students for the spring semester or who are participating in a study abroad or exchange program or are called to active military service may petition for release from - d. their housing for spring semester.
-A petition for release from housing must be submitted and approved no later than November 20,2023, at 4:30 p.m. to avoid a \$200 late charge.
+That cancellation must be requested prior to the published residence hall opening date for the semester. - c.
+Fall residents who will not be enrolled as Binghamton University students for the spring semester or who are participating in a study abroad or exchange program or are called to active military service may petition for release from their housing for spring semester.
+A petition for release from housing must be submitted and approved no later than November 22, 2024, at 4:30 p.m. to avoid a \$200 late charge.
 Approved releases after this deadline will result in a \$200 late charge.
+Study a.
+To be eligible for housing accommodations the student must have a documented disability, or serious medical condition that necessitates adjustments to their on-campus living environment.
+Services for Students with Disabilities (SSD) is the designated entity on campus to review all disability documentation as it relates to housing.
+Housing accommodations require review of completed appropriate forms and provider documentation, as well as an interactive discussion with an assigned SSD staff member.

-Study Abroad students who provide documentation that they enrolled in the program after the deadline will not be billed the late charge.
+Abroad students who provide documentation that they enrolled in the program after the deadline will not be billed the late charge.